-4. Medical Genetics Lectures.
+5. Medical Genetics Lectures.
 This course deals specifically with genetics as it pertains to human population and human disease, covering the topics of human cytogenetics, Mendelian principles in man, and gene action pertaining to gene interaction, regulation of gene activity, inborn errors of metabolism, Hardy-Weinberg equilibrium, and mutation and selection.
 Second trimester: W 3-4.
 Professors Bennett, Bearn, Cleve, Danes, German, and Litwin.

-5. Clinical Cytogenetics.
-Practical experience in chromosome analysis in the laboratory.
-Introduction to tissue culture techniques.
-Participation in medical genetics rounds (pediatrics).
-Review in depth of assigned subjects pertaining to clinical problems actually encountered on rounds or in the cytogenetics laboratory.
+6. Clinical Cytology and Cytogenetics.
+The course covers aspects of chromosome structure and function as well as medical cytogenetics and will entail laboratory work in karyotype preparation and analysis.
 The course will be limited to two students.
 Third trimester: 1 day a week for 7 weeks; hours to be arranged.
 Professor German.

-6. Biology of RNA.
-The course deals with the events and controls of transcription and translation, and is essentially an intensive laboratory course where the student will learn to separate, handle, and analyze RNA species in their native biologically active configuration.
+7. Biology of RNA.
+The course deals with the events and controls of transcription and translation, and is essentially an intensive laboratory course where the student will learn to separate, handle, and analyze the RNA species of the mouse brain in their native biologically active configurations.
 The course will be limited to two students.
 Prerequisite is an interview with instructor.
 Third trimester: 14 hours per week; hours to be arranged.
 Professor Sirlin.